MicrosoftDocs/appcenter-docs/docs/api-docs/index.md

 Each App Center account may create up to 5000 API tokens.

 > [!TIP]
-> We recommend creating and using app tokens for operations within one app to limit the authorization scope, and therefore the risk if one is exposed.
+> We recommend creating and using app tokens for operations within one app to limit the authorization scope (and therefore the risk if a token is exposed).
 If you need to automate something beyond just one app, like working with organizations or shared distribution groups, you should create a user token.

 > [!WARNING]
 > Do not embed API tokens into source code.
 API tokens should be treated as secrets, and stored securely.

-## <a name="section03"/>Creating an App Center API app token
+## <a name="section03"/>Creating an App Center App API token

 1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login using your account credentials.
 2. **Select the app** that you want to create an API token for.